Dentist participation with Healthy Kids Dental

 - Unmanageable periodontal disease in a second molar that was caused or exacerbated by the position of the adjacent third molar

-- Second or subsequent episodes of pericoronitis (unless the first episode is particularly severe) that cannot be safely controlled through the use of antibiotics, irrigation, or other topical treatment
+- Second or subsequent episodes of pericoronitis (unless the first episode is documented as particularly severe) that cannot be successfully treated through the use of antibiotics, irrigation or other local treatment

 - Cellulitis, abscess or osteomyelitis